fangtian-zhong/fangtian-zhong.github.io/teaching/csci591-fall-2025/projects/project3.md

 ## Assignment
-We have to develop a project3.c that first encrypt the virus (in our case, it is program1.exe) by XORing it with 0x40 and then attached the encrypted virus to the end of program2.exe.
-After it is compiled, producing program3.exe.
-After running program3.exe, you will get the retrofiting.exe that has the encrypted program1.exe at its last section.
+You need to develop three programs: program1.c, program2.c, and project3.c.
+* program1.c: This program, when compiled into program1.exe, should simply print "hello world".
+* program2.c: This program, when compiled into program2.exe, should display the file header, the optional header, and the last section header of a PE (Portable Executable) file.
+* project3.c: This program should take program1.exe and attach it to the end of program2.exe, producing program3.exe.
+After compilation, running program3.exe should print the file header, the optional header, and the last section header.

 ### Example output

 ```
+File Header
+Machine: 0x8664
+NumberOfSections: 5
+...
 ```

 ### Hints